rav2040/knck/README.md

 ## Deploying

-First, the `DB_URI` environment variable should be set in `ecosystem.config.yml`, and pm2 should be installed.
-Other settings like host and port can be changed as well.
+First, make sure that environment variables have been set as outlined above, and that pm2 is installed globally.
+Other settings like host and port can be modified as well.

 The server can then be started by executing: